What We Do

 Who We Are

 Lucy River, Director of Policy & Communications – Lucy is the former Program Director of Leadership Santa Fe–a civics program located at the Santa Fe Chamber of Commerce–where she also provided marketing and communications services.
 As owner of a consulting practice, for which she became a 2015 Santa Fe Business Woman of the Year Nominee, she has been involved in government affairs since 2013, primarily with JD Bullington Government Relations.
 Her interest in policy, law, and the penal system began prior to that when she worked as a city Police Officer, and later as the Policy & Legislative Outreach Director for the New Mexico Corrections Department.
 Having seen the inner-workings of government at a local and state level first-hand, accountability in government has become a driving factor in her life and career-path.
-Lucy has a Bachelors Degree in Criminal Justice from New Mexico Highlands University, and a diploma in Speech & Drama from the DIT Conservatory of Music & Drama in Ireland, where she was born and raised.
-Lucy is a published poet and author, a blue belt in jiu jitsu, and mother to a seven-year old girl.
+Lucy is a law student at the UNM School of Law, has a Bachelors Degree in Criminal Justice from New Mexico Highlands University, and a Diploma in Speech & Drama from the DIT Conservatory of Music & Drama in Ireland, where she was born and raised.
+Lucy is a published poet and author, a blue belt in jiu jitsu, and mother to an eight year old girl.

 Our Board Of Directors